Leaf-Agriculture/docs/docs/operations_endpoints.md

 Status | Description
 --- | ---
-Fail to decode | It means that the file uploaded is not a valid zip No operation found | We could not identify any valid machinery file inside the zip uploaded
+Failed to open Zip file | It means that the file uploaded is not a valid zip No operation found | We could not identify any **valid** machinery file inside the zip uploaded No operation discovered | When we can't find any machinery file inside the batch Error extracting files from batch | When an error internal to our API happened

 ---